MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/expense-reimbursement/overview.md

 You can further extend the capabilities of the Expense Reimbursement template by customizing the apps to meet your organization's unique processing needs.

 The Expense Reimbursement template is available in [Microsoft AppSource](<https://aka.ms/AccessRefundRequestTemplate>).

 The template package consists of two solutions:

 - **Employee Experience Base** contains common foundational components that all human resource (HR) solutions use.
 For now, only components that are needed for localization capabilities are included.
 Common strings can be localized once in the base solution and shared so that all dependent solutions get the benefit.
-- **Expense Reimbursement app** contains all the components necessary to enable users to submit requests for expense reimbursements and manage the requests.
+- **Expense Reimbursement** contains all the components necessary to enable users to submit requests for expense reimbursements and manage the requests.

-## Employee Experience base solution components
+## Employee Experience base

 The **Employee Experience Base** solution contains components that manage app language preferences.